 Inbound marketing tactics offer a variety of benefits.
 For starters, 79% of businesses that use inbound marketing tactics reported a positive ROI in 2013.
 In addition to being a better financial investment, companies that utilize inbound marketing tactics reap the following benefits:

-- More Streamlined Sales/Marketing Process: In outbound marketing, a sales and marketing team have very different jobs and function that are often almost completley independently of one another.
+- More Streamlined Sales/Marketing Process: In outbound marketing, a sales and marketing team have very different jobs and function that are often almost completely independently of one another.
 In inbound marketing, however, these two teams join together to create content that is aimed at fulfilling a common goal.
-While a marketing department knows how to produce valuable content that enlightens and assists the reader, the sales department knows about customer desires at different points of the purchasing decision.
+While a marketing department knows how to produce valuable content that enlightens and assists the reader, the sales department knows about customer desires at different points in the purchasing decision.
 These two skill sets are used together in content marketing and can produce a fantastic ROI.

 - Greater Brand Recognition: Inbound marketing is a fantastic way for companies to gain brand awareness that was previously reserved for huge businesses with world-class heft.
 Need some examples?
 Think about Dollar Shave Club, Jackson Coffee Company and Help Scout.
 Each of these brands used inbound marketing tactics to make a name for themselves and promote brand awareness.